-During the year, EIM entered into a Reinsurance Treaty Trust Account Agreement ("Trust") with NEIL to collateralize the losses and loss adjustment expenses due EIM.
+During 2009, EIM entered into a Reinsurance Treaty Trust Account Agreement ("Trust") with NEIL to collateralize the losses and loss adjustment expenses due EIM.
 EIM has been listed as the beneficiary of the Trust.
-As of December 31, 2009, the total fair value of the assets held in the Trust was \$678,507,158, which collateralized \$95,160,049 in reinsurance recoverables on losses and loss adjustment expenses.
+As of December 31, 2010 and 2009, the total fair value of the assets held in the Trust were \$801,953,102 and \$678,507,158 which collateralized \$73,595,650 and \$95,160,049 in reinsurance recoverables on losses and loss adjustment expenses, respectively.

 Reinsurance ceded contracts do not relieve the Company from its obligations to policyholders.
 The Company remains liable to its policyholders for the portion reinsured, to the extent that the reinsurer does not meet the obligations assumed under the reinsurance agreement.
-The reinsurance recoverable on paid and unpaid losses is substantially due from two reinsurers, NEIL and various Lloyds syndicates, comprising 27% and 34%, respectively, of the balance at December 31, 2009 and 29% and 31%, respectively, at December 31, 2008.
-The remaining balance comprises amounts from various reinsurers, each not exceeding 12% and 14% of the total for 2009 and 2008, respectively.
+The reinsurance recoverable on paid and unpaid losses is substantially due from two reinsurers, NEIL and various Lloyds syndicates, comprising 22% and 30%, respectively, of the balance at December 31, 2010 and 27% and 34%, respectively, at December 31, 2009.
+The remaining balance comprises amounts from various reinsurers, each not exceeding 12% of the total for 2010 and 2009.

-Note B- Insurance Activity (Continued)
+Note B - Insurance Activity (Continued)

 Management periodically reviews the financial condition of its existing reinsurance and concludes as to whether any allowance for uncollectible reinsurance is required.
-At December 31, 2009 and 2008, no such allowances were deemed necessary.
+At December 31, 2010 and 2009, no such allowances were deemed necessary.